Web Accessibility for the Fitness industry (Guest Post)

 Web Accessibility Examples on Fitness Websites: Membership fees

-Every gym site I visited allowed me to browse membership plans relatively easily.
-I was able to hear details such as plan duration and billing frequency.
-However, I needed help finding the membership price on several sites.
+I needed help finding the membership price on several sites.
 After consulting a sighted user, I discovered that the price was displayed in a small box using heavily stylized numerals.
 The size and color of the numbers varied from plan to plan, depending on the price.
 Unfortunately, these price text boxes are not screen reader detectable.
-I could not access the monthly fee, which is essential when considering membership.
+I could not access the monthly fee, essential when considering membership.

 Web Accessibility Examples on Fitness Websites: Captcha Verification